kellykeene/node-express-typescript-orders/readme.md

 - Use a database instead of in-memory stores
 - Separate some of the tasks into their own functions.
 For example, possibly use events to know when to try sending deferred orders after a restock.
 There are too many things happening in one function right now.

+#### Code Improvements
+##### General
+1. General project structure could be better organized to separate the API routes into an express routes file (use express router) for better readability and easier testing.
+   + created a routes/routes.ts file and moved all API endpoints into this file.
+Added calls to the business logic functions from here as well.
+   +
+   +

+##### src/app.ts (API interface)
+1. Use the Express router.
++ //

+1. Split the API up into separate files:
++ One file that handles the API calls to process_order
++ One file that handles the API calls to process_restock
++ Advatages would be...
+     + readability,
+     + faster troubleshooting and issue resolution
+     + separation of concerns
+     +